-We possess and may possess in the future certain proprietary technology, trade secrets, trademarks, trade names, licenses, patents and similar intellectual property.
+We possess and may possess in the future certain proprietary technology, trade secrets, trademarks, trade names, licenses, patents, and similar intellectual property.
 We may continue to incur significant patent and trademark litigation costs associated with creating and defending our intellectual property.
-During fiscal 2018, we incurred approximately \$2.9 million in patent litigation and prosecution expense and may incur significant similar expenses during fiscal 2019.
-These efforts are described in more detail under Item 3 of this report.
-There is no assurance we will be able to protect our intellectual property adequately or that our intellectual property rights will be upheld.
-If pending legal proceedings to invalidate our patent rights are successful, they could have a material adverse impact upon our financial condition and results of operations.
+During fiscal 2019, we incurred approximately \$2.4 million in patent litigation and prosecution expense and expect to incur significant similar expenses during fiscal 2020.
+There is no assurance we will be able to create new intellectual property, or protect our intellectual property adequately or that our intellectual property rights will be upheld.
+If as we have been in the past, we are again subject to legal proceedings to invalidate our patent rights, they could have a material adverse impact upon our financial condition and results of operations.
 Furthermore, the laws of certain foreign countries may not protect our intellectual property rights to the same extent as the laws of the U.S. Additional litigation in the U.S. or abroad may be necessary to enforce our intellectual property rights, to determine the validity and scope of the proprietary rights of others or to defend against claims of infringement.
-Such litigation, even if successful, could result in substantial additional costs and diversion of resources and could have a material adverse effect on our business, results of operations and financial condition.
-If such infringement claims are asserted against us, we may seek to obtain a license under the third party's intellectual property rights.
-There can be no assurance such a license would be available on terms acceptable or favorable to us, if at all.
+Such litigation, even if ultimately determined in our favor, could result in substantial additional costs and diversion of resources and could have a material adverse effect on our business, results of operations and financial condition.
+If infringement claims are asserted against us, we may seek to obtain a license under the third party's intellectual property rights.
+There can be no assurance such a license would be available at all or available on terms acceptable or favorable to us.